amitmse/in_Python_/Regularization/README.md

 			α = ∞: The coefficients will be zero because of infinite weightage on the square of coefficients, anything less than zero will make the objective infinite.
 			0 < α < ∞: The magnitude of α will decide the weightage given to different parts of the objective.
+	- Ridge regression is a technique used to eliminate multicollinearity in data models.
+	- Works better in a case where observations are fewer than predictor variables.
 	- The value of alpha increases, the model complexity reduces.
 	- Higher values of alpha reduce overfitting, significantly high values can cause underfitting as well.
  	- alpha should be chosen wisely.
 A widely accepted technique is cross-validation,